e81786/User-Page/index.md

 ## Nice to meet you!

-I'm Eric Dong, a software engineer and student based in **San Diego, California**; though I'm originally from the **San Franciso Bay Area**.
+I'm Eric, a software engineer and student based in **San Diego, California**; though I'm originally from the **San Franciso Bay Area**.
 I'm currently at Universtiy of California, San Diego studying _Cognitive Science_ with a specialization in _Machine Learning_ and a minor in _Computer Science_.

 > I'm always open to learn more and connect with others!